CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 10. typed props #

 @property is another really cool custom property category of usage.
-These provide type safety and can assist browsers in knowing your animation intents.
+These provide type safety and can be interpolated within their type.

 @property --focal-size {